chadac/golang/src/cmd/compile/README.md

    overlays inlining, bounds check, and escape info back onto the source code.

-* [golangdbolt.org](https://golang.golangdbolt.org) is widely used to examine and share assembly output from many compilers, including the Go compiler.
-It can also [compare](https://golang.golangdbolt.org/z/5Gs1G4bKG) assembly for different versions of a function or across Go compiler versions, which can be helpful for investigations and bug reports.
+* [golangdbolt.org](https://golang.golangdbolt.org) is widely used to examine and share assembly output from many compilers, including the Golang compiler.
+It can also [compare](https://golang.golangdbolt.org/z/5Gs1G4bKG) assembly for different versions of a function or across Golang compiler versions, which can be helpful for investigations and bug reports.

 #### -gcflags and 'golang build' vs. 'golang tool compile'